intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 Repoen the MobaXterm window, open a second session tab by clicking on the "+" as shown below:![image](https://user-images.githubusercontent.com/56968566/69987433-5b074400-14f4-11ea-9046-eb3d39ca0f69.png)

 This tab will a launch terminal running UNIX commands on your local machine.
+Note that you first need to be logged in to the compute server (use devcloud_login) prior to opening the graphics port as shown in the step below.

 ### 6.1 Opening Port for Graphics Usage in X2Go